ThalesGroup/CipherTrust_Application_Protection/crypto/java/README.txt

 Usage: java SignSample user password keyname [saltlength] This sample shows how to sign data and verify signature using CADP JCE.

-File: WrapKeySample.java
-Usage: java WrapKeySample user password keyToWrapName wrappingKeyName groupName This sample shows how to wrap a key for export from the Key Manager using the CADP JCE.

 File: CryptoTool.java